HTSagara/PRJ-566-ZAA-Team-1/README.md

 2. **Choose "Visualize":** Click on the **Visualize** option.
 The system will:
    - Save the highlighted text for later reference.
    - Generate an AI-powered image representing the selected passage.
-3. **View Generated Image:** The generated image will appear in a modal window.
-You can:
+3. **View Generated Image:** Clicking on the highlight will show the generated image in a modal window.
+Here you can:
-   - **Refresh the Image:** Use the refresh icon beside the "Generated image" label to regenerate the visual with updated context.
+   - **Regenerate the Image:** Use the refresh icon beside the "Generated image" label to regenerate the visual with updated context.
-   - **Save the Highlight:** The image and text are stored in your **Highlights Page** for future reference.
+   - **Regenerate using a custom text prompt:** Use the edit icon to bring up a modal that allows you to enter a prompt for generating the image.
+   - **Delete the Image:** Use the delete icon to remove the image from the highlight.
 4. **Access Saved Highlights:** Navigate to the **Highlights Page** to review all previously generated visuals and highlights.

 With **Visualize**, WordVision transforms text into engaging visuals, creating a more dynamic and personalized reading experience.